Celebrity Squares

 Celebrity Squares is a British comedy game show based on the American comedy game show Hollywood Squares.
-It first ran from 20 July 1975 to 7 July 1979 and was hosted by Bob Monkhouse, then—also hosted by Monkhouse—from 8 January 1993 to 3 January 1997.
+It first ran on ITV from 20 July 1975 to 7 July 1979 and was hosted by Bob Monkhouse, then—also hosted by Monkhouse—from 8 January 1993 to 3 January 1997.

 On 10 September 2014, a revival of the show produced by September Films and Motion Content Group debuted on ITV and was hosted by Warwick Davis.
 On 13 November 2015, DCD Media confirmed that the show had been cancelled.

 Format

 The show is based on noughts and crosses.
 Inside each box is a celebrity.
-The host asks a celebrity a question, and if the contestant can correctly predict whether the celebrity got that question correct or wrong, then they'll win that square and a money value.
+The host asks a celebrity a question, and if the contestant can correctly predict whether the celebrity got that question correct or wrong, then they will win that square and a money value.
 If the contestant's prediction is wrong, the opposing contestant wins the square and no money is won.
 However, if the round is at game point, the opponent must put their nought or cross in the square themselves.
-If they get three in row vertically, horizontally, diagonally or five in total, then they'll win the round.
+If they get three in row vertically, horizontally, diagonally or five in total, then they will win the round.
 Regular celebrities featured often with Willie Rushton occupying the centre square for the majority of editions.
 Pat Coombs was another regular participant and she and Monkhouse developed an ongoing repartee based on her response 'Hello Bobby' to his 'Hello Patty'.

 In the ATV run, each square and game was worth £10.
-In rounds two, four & five, one celebrity was designated as a "secret square".
+In rounds two, four and five, one celebrity was designated as a "secret square".
 Contestants who picked this square and got the corresponding question right won a special prize, usually either a holiday or a weekend break to a location in Europe.

 In the Central and Reg Grundy Productions era of the show, each square in the first two rounds was worth £10 and winning a round was worth an extra £50.
 Also in this version, round two was the "secret square" round.
 For each round that neither player chose the secret square, the prize would be carried over to the next round, and the secret square would be re-positioned to a different celebrity.

 In the current version, each square in the first two rounds was worth £50 and winning a round was worth an extra £500.
 Also in this version, round two (and round four in 2014) was a "Mystery Square" round.

-The ATV editions contained a segment where the public sent in questions for Monkhouse to answer, posed by the squares; if he can't answer them correctly, the writer earns £5, but if he can, he earns £10 for each and at the end of the round, it goes off to a member of the public in need of assistance.
+The ATV editions contained a segment where the public sent in questions for Monkhouse to answer, posed by the squares; if he cannot answer them correctly, the writer earns £5, but if he can, he earns £10 for each and at the end of the round, it goes off to a member of the public in need of assistance.